OfficeDev/office-js/README.md

 1. If you are developing an add-in behind a firewall, where accessing the Office.js CDN is not possible.
 2. If you need offline access to the Office.js APIs (for example, to facilitate offline debugging).

-If you plan to publish your Office Add-in from AppSource, you must use the CDN reference.
+**Important**: If you plan to publish your Office Add-in from AppSource, you must use the CDN reference.
 Offline Office.js references are only appropriate for internal, development, and debugging scenarios.

 ### Best practices